15+ Free Things to do (with or w/o Kids)

 No 3: Untermyer Gardens

-*Garden is OPEN only on the weekends.
-Pre-reserved times slots are required for entry.
+*Garden is OPEN.
+Pre-reserved times slots are required for entry on the weekends.

 Untermyer Gardens – Located in Yonkers, NY (Westchester County, NY) the uniqueness of Untermyer Gardens is not only in its beauty and grandeur.